corda/corda-gradle-plugins/cordapp-cpk/README.md

 ## Corda Metadata

-The plugin will generate the following tags in the "main" jar's `MANIFEST.MF`:
+The plugin will generate the following tags in the "main" jar's `MANIFEST.MF` by default:
 - `Corda-Contract-Classes`
 - `Corda-Flow-Classes`
 - `Corda-MappedSchema-Classes`
 - `Corda-Service-Classes`
-- `Corda-Notary-Service-Classes`
-- `Corda-SerializationWhitelist-Classes`
-- `Corda-SerializationCustomSerializer-Classes`
-- `Corda-CheckpointCustomSerializer-Classes`

 Each tag contains a list of the classes within the jar that have been identified as being a Corda contract, a Corda flow etc. Each of these classes has also been confirmed as being